 All guinea pigs love treats!
 It can be hard to navigate the treat section since a lot of them are full of sugar or harmful items so we’ve done all the research for you.
-We always keep some treats handy for our guinea pigs as they are great for laptime. playtime and also as rewards for litter training and grooming.
+We always keep some No products found. handy for our guinea pigs as they are great for laptime. playtime and also as rewards for litter training and grooming.

 Hay is always a favourite with guinea pigs so purchasing (or making) hay-based toys are sure to give your piggies a treat.
 Forage cubes stuffed with hay or a tunnel made of hay are a great way to entertain your guinea pigs whilst also providing them alternative ways to enjoy hay.